 A new vehicle, whether purchased or leased, is a huge investment.
 So when you make that investment, you deserve to receive what you pay for: a shiny new car in perfect condition.
 If your dealer and car manufacturer fail to deliver, and you find yourself with a lemon instead, it can be an incredibly scary and frustrating experience.
 That is why Missouri legislators passed the Missouri New Vehicles Warranty Law, usually called the “Missouri Lemon Law.”
 This law, in combination with the Federal Lemon Law (the Magnuson-Moss Warranty Act), provides protection and relief for Missouri consumers who get a lemon when they purchase or lease a new vehicle.

-The Missouri Lemon Law and the Federal Lemon Law have strict requirements that must be met before you can bring a claim.
+The law has strict requirements that must be met before you can bring a claim.
 Under the Missouri Lemon Law, you usually must complain and take action within a year of receiving your vehicle.
 Under the Federal Lemon Law, you usually must complain and take action within four years of the date when the manufacturer fails to meet their obligations under your warranty.
 In addition, throughout and after the manufacturer’s complaint or arbitration procedures, there are numerous deadlines for action which are strictly enforced: missing these deadlines could cost you your claim!

 If you qualify under the Missouri Lemon Law or the federal Magnuson-Moss Warranty Act, you can seek “lemon-aid” for your lemon from Krohn & Moss, Ltd. Consumer Law Center.
 The experienced Missouri attorneys at Krohn & Moss, Ltd. Consumer Law Center can assist you in obtaining a refund or a replacement of your lemon or in some circumstances, to monetary compensation.
 If the manufacturer offers you a replacement vehicle, it must be of a comparable value – and it must meet with your approval.
 If you receive a refund, the manufacturer is also required to provide you with a refund of the other fees you paid, as well, including such charges as taxes, finance fees and interest, and registration or titling fees.
 The manufacturer may also be required to reimburse you for other expenses you incurred due to the problems with your vehicle: for example, towing fees and rental car fees while your car was in for repairs.

 Because of the strict requirements of the Missouri Lemon Law, it is essential to retain an experienced attorney to protect your rights.
 If you retain the attorneys at Krohn & Moss, Ltd. Consumer Law Center®, they will guide you through the maze of requirements to seek the refund or new car you deserve.
-And because the Missouri Lemon Law and Federal Lemon Law require the manufacturer to pay your attorneys’ fees when you win your case, the attorneys of Krohn & Moss, Ltd. Consumer Law Center® only collect a fee if you get paid.
+And because the laws require the manufacturer to pay your attorneys’ fees when you win your case, the lawyers of Krohn & Moss, Ltd. Consumer Law Center® only collect a fee if you get paid.
 Contact Krohn & Moss, Ltd. Consumer Law Center® for a free consultation and case evaluation.